Quick Picks

 • Drink style: black coffee, milk drinks, or iced coffee.
 The Ninja’s frother matters only if milk drinks happen often.

-• Support gear: whole beans need a grinder, manual brewers need hot water, and electric brewers need a real power plan.
+• Support gear: manual brewers need hot water, electric brewers need a real power plan, and whole beans need a separate grinder only if freshness is part of the trip.

 Pump pressure and group head size do not belong on this checklist for these picks.
 Those specs belong to espresso gear, and espresso gear is a different decision.
 For camping coffee, power, capacity, and cleanup do the real work.